When Will Online Casinos Be Legal in Virginia

 What is the Likelihood of Virginia Online Casinos in 2026

-There is virtually no chance of an actual online casino launch in 2026.
+There is no chance of an actual online casino launch in 2026 now that the legislative session ended without any passing of an iGaming bill.

 Could Virginia iGaming exist and launch in 2027?
-Yes.
+Very unlikely.
 The state seems closer than ever to finding common ground on legalizing iGaming.
-The big question right now is if a bill passes in 2026, will it require additional passage in 2027?
-If it doesn’t then a launch in 2027 would be likely.
-If it does, chances are greater that Virginia residents would be looking at 2028 for a launch date.
+The big question right now is if a bill passes in 2027, will it require additional passage in 2028?
+If it doesn’t then a launch in 2028 could happen.
+If it does, chances are greater that Virginia residents would be looking at 2029 for a launch date.

 Once legislation is passed, online casinos won’t just magically appear in the state.
 It takes typically around one year for online operators to launch following legalization.
 That is due to establishing all of the state regulatory requirements through the governing body.